About sorting and filtering

 Essentially, sorting and filtering are tools that let you organize your data.
 When you sort data, you are putting it in order.
 Filtering data lets you hide unimportant data and focus only on the data you're interested in.

-When you sort records, you are putting them into a logical order, with like data grouped together.
+When you sort records, you are putting them into a logical order, with similar data grouped together.
 As a result, sorted data is often simpler to read and understand than unsorted data.
 By default, Access sorts records by their ID numbers.
 However, there are many other ways records can be sorted.
-For example, the information in a database belonging to a bakery could be sorted in a number of ways:
+For example, the information in a database belonging to a bakery could be sorted in several ways:

 - Orders could be sorted by order date or by the last name of the customers who placed the orders.

-- Customers could be sorted by name or by the city or zip code where they live.
+- Customers could be sorted by name or by the city or zip code where customers live.

 - Products could be sorted by name, category (pies, cakes, cupcakes, etc.), or price.

 You can sort both text and numbers in two ways: in ascending order or descending order.
 "Ascending" means "going up," so an ascending sort will arrange numbers from smallest to largest and text from A to Z. "Descending" means "going down," or largest to smallest for numbers and Z to A for text.
 The default ID number sort that appears in your tables is an ascending sort, which is why the lowest ID numbers appear first.

 In our example, we will be performing a sort on a table.
 However, you can sort records in any Access object.
 The procedure is largely the same.

 - Select a field in the cell you wish to sort by.
 In this example, we will sort by customers' last names.